ingydotnet/cc-ng-api/ReadMe.md

 # Setup and Prerequisites

 This code was written and tested using an HCF instance running on Vagrant on a Mac.
-The `hcf-injection` and `docker-run` Makefile targets are meant to be run from inside a running HCF Vagrant box.
+The `hcf` and `docker-run` Makefile targets are meant to be run from inside a running HCF Vagrant box.

 The best thing to do is clone this repo inside your local `hcf` directory.
 Then you can see/edit/make the same files both on your Mac and inside Vagrant.